Get ready to apply, explore your Clearing options now.

 • The Integrated Foundation Year (IFY) offers a new and exciting route into studying for an environmental science degree, attracting ambitious and driven students who are willing to learn and advance.

-If you have non-standard qualifications or do not quite meet the admissions requirements we can offer you a fantastic opportunity to study a four year programme which includes an Integrated Foundation Year.
+If you have non-standard qualifications or do not quite meet the admissions requirements for BSc Environmental Science, we can offer you a fantastic opportunity to study a four year programme which includes an Integrated Foundation Year.
 The Integrated Foundation Year will help you develop the theoretical/practical and academic skills you need, in order to successfully progress to the full award.

 Our four-year courses will enable you to successfully follow the degree pathway of your choice while gaining essential study skills.
 The foundation year of your chosen degree will be studied on a full-time basis and is aimed at supporting the transition to higher education.
 Years two, three and four are then studied as a standard degree programme.

-• How will I be taught?
+• How will I be taught on the Environmental Science BSc degree?

 Face-to-face sessions are organised as interactive classes with discussion and activities.
 For some modules on BSc Environmental Science, there are computer based workshops (GIS and statistics) and field and laboratory based activities.
 Classes are supported by online and technology-enhanced learning to ensure you have the best possible study experience to achieve your potential.